tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 field is set to UVM_ACTIVE.
 The create() function is used for creation.
 Note the use of the base uvm_sequencer.

-Line 10 Declare the connect_phase() function.
+Line 14 Declare the connect_phase() function.

-Line11 - Line13 Since the driver expects transactions from the sequencer, the interfaces in both components should be connected using the connect() function.
+Line 15 - Line 17 Since the driver expects transactions from the sequencer, the interfaces in both components should be connected using the connect() function.
 The agent (which creates the monitor, sequencer, and driver) is responsible for connecting the interfaces of its